Even if you hate memorization of anything, you need to read this post!

 Consider the following 4 methods:

 This is, by far, my favorite technique.
 The only problem with this method in most cases is that scripture set to music doesn’t have the reference and you’d have to memorize it separately.
 When my oldest daughter was 4, the curriculum we purchased for her homeschooling included a disc called Sing the Word from A to Z. The majority of the melodies were either familiar or catchy and the verses were usually repeated at least twice along with the reference.
 I’ve memorized quite a bit of them along with my kids.
 Every so often I’ll hear old memory verses drifting down the hall from the voices of my children.
 It’s a great way to memorize!
 On a side note, it’s not something I enjoy listening to for its musicality.
-The bulk of the music is done via synthesizer and that might jangle the nerves of some.
-It rattle mine for a little while until I saw the results in my kids.
+The bulk of the music is done via synthesizer and that might jangle the nerves of some, but it is truly effective!

 I can quote Psalm 23 not because we took the trouble to memorize it, but because the church sings hymns on occasion that quote from it.
 After hearing and singing them throughout my life, they are firmly fixed in my brain.
 There are hymns and songs like that all over the place.

 If anyone knows of any good songs or CDs they have had success with, please share in the comments below.